 In this article, I am going to talk about some simple yet effective tips which you could use for writing effective test cases.
-[Related post: Do you need to write test cases in agile testing?]

-Effective Test Cases writing is a skill and you can acquire it only with practice and in-depth understanding of the application for which test cases are being written.
+Effective Test Cases writing is a skill and you can acquire it only with practice and an in-depth understanding of the application for which test cases are being written.

 Incorporating some simple tips I have given here will help you master the skill of test case writing.

-Simple tips for writing effective Test Cases
+Tips for writing effective Test Cases

 #1.
 Test Case Naming Conventions

 Although this is the simplest tip to follow on this list (I feel!), the majority of testers don’t practice it very effectively – a Naming convention for Test Cases!

 It’s always a good practice to name your test cases in a way that makes sense to anyone who refers the test cases in the future (including yourself!)

 There is a project called “Online” which has a functional area named “Login”